linsen/mxit-rails/README.md

 Sample App
 ----------
-A basi to-do app has been set up as an example of the gem in use.
+A basic to-do app has been set up as an example of the gem in use.
 It can be seen at [mxit-to-do](https://github.com/linsen/mxit-to-do).

 Installation
 ------------